• About Me

 I heard myself say those words to my family and laughed when the responses I received were “okay” and “sounds good”.
 Only within the context of a Bible Study can someone announce he or she is going to study evil and no one wonders at it!

 I am continuing my study of “evil” this week.
 In Isaiah 45:7, God says, “I create evil”.
 I’ve already posted a series of studies on the Hebrew word translated “create” in this passage-which is bara-so will not repeat myself but will say I have learned enough to question what is being said here.
 “To make something out of nothing” is not an accurate definition of “create” and bara is used often enough in the OT where something new came into being out of already existing materials that we do not have to automatically assume God is saying He is the source of evil.
-What is this passage saying?
+What then is this passage saying?
 In the 45th chapter of Isaiah, God is making it clear He alone is God.
 There is no evil power equal to Him so-looking at this passage alone-it could be He is claiming to be the source of evil.
-And yet, the text allows the equally valid interpretation that God alone is God and not even evil becomes part of the working out of His will: He will come inside it, make it new, and turn it into His good.
+And yet, the text allows the equally valid interpretation that God alone is God and even evil becomes part of the working out of His will: He will come inside it, make it new, and turn it into His good.

 I cannot make a determination based on this single passage of scripture.
 I hear that done so often: a single verse or at times a fragment of a verse is taken and entire doctrines are built upon it.
 Any passage that refutes the established doctrine is either refuted in turn or utterly ignored.
 I have seen the truth of the words spoken by the Lord Jesus Christ: “Well did Isaiah prophesy of you hypocrites, as it is written: ‘This people honors Me with their lips, But their heart is far from Me.
 And in vain they worship Me, Teaching as doctrines the commandments of men.’
 For laying aside the commandment of God, you hold the tradition of men-the washing of pitchers and cups, and many other such things as you do…All too well you reject the commandment of God that you may keep your tradition” (Mark 7:6-9, Isaiah 29:13).

-And so, because I do not want to keep hold of what the traditions I have been part of have told me evil is and how it came into being, I began first by checking which Hebrew word is translated “evil” in Isiah 45:7.
+And so, because I do not want to keep hold of what the traditions I have been part of have told me evil is and how it came into being, I began first by checking which Hebrew word is translated “evil” in Isaiah 45:7.
 It is ra and the Strong’s number is 7451.
 I then checked whether the word was the same in Genesis 2 for the Tree of the Knowledge of Good and Evil and, when I saw it was, I decided to read each passage containing the word ra and see what I could see.
 I had barely begun when I wondered which Greek words the Septuagint had in place of ra in both in Isaiah 45:7 and in Genesis 2:9.
 I had read that it was impossible to show a difference between kakos and poneros which are the two Greek words used to translate “evil” most often in the NT, so I checked the two passages in the OT to see if the same Greek word was used both times.
 It is not.
 Isaiah 45:7 has kaka which is the nominative/accusative/vocative plural neuter of kakos.
 Genesis 2:9 has poneros.
 I had to ask myself, why use two different Greek words to translate the same Hebrew word?

 I mentioned before I had read that it was impossible to differentiate between kakos and poneros.
 I read that statement in the New International Dictionary of New Testament Theology.
 The first paragraph in the entry for Evil, Bad, Wickedness states: “The two main NT terms for expressing the shortcomings or inferiority of a thing (i.e. bad) and the ethically negative and religiously destructive character of a person or thought (i.e. evil) are kakos and poneros.
 In the NT kakos occurs 50 times and the linguistically later poneros 78 times though the LXX uses it only 50 times compared to the 300 cases of kakos.
 Unlike the terms dealt with under –Good, it is impossible to show any difference between these two terms.
 Both are used even for the personification of evil in the devil or men” (Brown, 561).